iotJumpway/Intel-Examples/Intel-Movidius/IDC-Classification/README.md

 INFO:tensorflow:Final Streaming Accuracy: 0.7969
 ```

-Comparing the evaluation from local training with training on the AI DevCloud we can see that the accuracy has decreased.
+Comparing the evaluation from local training with training on the AI DevCloud we can see that the accuracy has decreased quite a lot.

 ## Testing Your IDC Model